kopz9999/e_api_server/README.md

 #API Server Gem
-This is a gem used for converting a any controller in a JSON REST API
+This is a gem used for converting a any controller in a JSON REST API.
+If you have a Rails application as a client, it is recommended to use https://github.com/kopz9999/e_api_client to consume resources
 <br/>
 You just need to include the module <b>EApiServer::Web::JSON::ServiceControllable</b> in your controller.